AsadAyub947/TB-Vitar/README.md

 The 180:80 distribution maximizes accuracy but at the cost of conservative sensitivity.
 This motivated the strict 1:1 balance (200:200) used in Improvement F, which achieves the best overall sensitivity (90.8%).

-#### Effect of num_generations (First Improvement with Unsloth)
+#### Effect of num_generations (First Improvement with Unsloth and TARA)

 | num_gen | Reward Variance | Mean Reward | IoU@0.5 |
 |:---:|:---:|:---:|:---:|
 | 2 (standard LoRA limit) | 0.209 | 0.461 | 0.194 |
 | 4 (Unsloth enabled) | **0.161** | **0.493** | **0.250** |

 Increasing to 4 generations reduces reward variance (0.209 → 0.161) and raises mean reward (0.461 → 0.493).
-Unsloth's 80% VRAM reduction makes this feasible on A100-40 GB without OOM errors.
+Unsloth's 80%

 ---